rajbos/rajbos.github.io/_posts/2022-10-09-Enabling-GitHub-Actions-on-Enterprise-Server.md

 # GitHub Connect is mandatory
 To be able to use GitHub Actions, you need to have GitHub Connect enabled.
 This is a feature that allows you to connect your GitHub Enterprise Server instance to GitHub.com.
 This is needed to be able to use the GitHub Marketplace.
 I'm not really sure why this is the case, because the runners will use their own internet connection to download the actions from github.com.
 The only reason I see would be the UI in the workflow editor, that allows you to search the public marketplace for actions.

+# Think about GitHub Actions and using them securely
+I written about how to use GitHub Actions with a secure setup [here](/blog/2021/12/11/GitHub-Actions-Maturity-Levels) and you can view a recording of my conference session at Code Europe 2022 [here](/blog/2022/05/30/Code-Europe).

+You really need to check the actions and vet them, since the security model is based on trust.
+Read more on the state of the GitHub Actions Marketplace [here](/blog/2022/09/18/Analysing-the-GitHub-marketplace).